zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    parser state has been reset.

-   :c: The affected connection.
+   :param c: The affected connection.

-   :state: String describing what kind of state was affected.
+   :param state: String describing what kind of state was affected.
           One of read, ioctl or tree.

 .. zeek:id:: smb_pipe_connect_heuristic